vaubarth/ds2025/web/docs/architecture/cicd.md

 ## CD
 For deployment we use [ArgoCD](https://argo-cd.readthedocs.io).
-Argo makes sure that we can easily automate the rollout to different clusters while maintaining versions in code.
+Argo makes sure that we can easily automate the rollout to different clusters while still maintaining versions in code.

-All services have have automatic sync enabled, therefore updates in the manifests are automatically applied and the CD pipelines stay small.
+All services have automatic sync enabled, therefore updates in the manifests are automatically applied and the CD pipelines stay small.

 In a typical deployment workflow we create a new git tag and build a corresponding docker image.
 We then update a kustomization file declaring the new image tag to be used in the deployment.
 Argo will sync this change across the relevant clusters and therefore update the service.